mdbergmann/cl-gserver/README.markdown

 `cast` is asynchronous and doesn't wait for a result.
 So we use it to push values to the stack.
 We still have to return a `cons`.
 However, the `car` of the cons is kind of irrelevant, because it's not returned to the caller.
 The `cdr` is important as it will get the new state.

-Disclaimer: this is a completely naive implementaion of a stack just using a list structure.
+Disclaimer: this is a completely naive implementaion of a stack just using a cons list.

 #### `call`ing and `cast`ing